With face coverings now recommended when leaving your home, here’s how to keep your glasses from fogging when wearing a face mask.

 Instead, try treating your glasses with one of these anti-fog remedies.

 Remember how moisture in your breath causes condensation to fog up your lenses?
-A method used by surgical theater staff that prevents fog is washing their glasses with soapy water then letting it dry on the lenses.
+Hospital surgical staff use soapy water to keep their glasses from fogging during surgery.
+To do this, dunk your lenses in a bowl of soapy water then let it air dry on them.

 This method works because the soap contains fatty substances that reduce surface tension.
-Letting it remain on the lenses leaves behind a thin film that keeps moisture in your warm breath from clinging to your glasses.
+Letting it dry on the lenses leaves a thin film that keeps moisture in your breath from clinging to your glasses.
 Most types of soap or even baby shampoo will work.

 Shaving cream does an excellent job keeping bathroom mirrors from getting foggy, and it can work on your glasses, too.
 That’s because, like soap, it contains fatty substances that break the surface tension to prevent condensation buildup.
 Be sure to use the foam style, though, and not the gel.